kri1311/DesignPatterns/README.md

 # DesignPatterns
 Implementation of Various Design Patterns

-This section shows the implementation of Visitor Design Pattern.
+This section shows the implementation of  various Design Patterns.